matejholy/jira-programming/_posts/2016-08-09-create-tempo-worklog-using-scriptrunner.md

 ---
 layout: post
 title:  "Creating Tempo 8 Worklog using a ScriptRunner script"
+excerpt: "How to create Tempo 8 worklog in a ScriptRunner script.
+Tested in JIRA 7."
 categories: main
 tags: jira, tempo, worklog, scriptrunner
 comments: true